smcgrawDotNet/smcgrawDotNet/README.md

 # Hi, I'm Sam McGraw
 🔭 I’m currently working on creating curriculum for Robotic Process Automation (RPA)

-✨ Founder of Foto Box Press *(yes with an 'F' and not a 'ph')* - see the various books and manuals in 'Foto'
+✨ Durning day-light, I'm the Operations Manager at Photo Box Press

-🌱 I’m currently learning, for the rest of my life, Python - it is the best
+🌱 Currently learning, for the rest of my life, Python - it is the best

 ## Giving back to the community (my volunteer work)